| +Home | Museum | Wanted | Specs | Previous | Next |

 programming functionality.
 The green keys on the keyboard designate

 the program functions.
-The main mode of the calculator is set by two
+The operating mode of the calculator is set by two

 keys that are mechanically linked so that only one can be depressed at any

 time.
-These keys are labelled "MANUAL" and "AUTO".
+These keys are labeled [MANUAL] and [AUTO].
 When the machine is

-in "MANUAL" mode, it acts like a regular calculator, with no programmer
+in [MANUAL] mode, it acts like a regular calculator, with no programming

 accidental activation control the programming mode of the machine.